CinaShi/GT-Thrift-Shop/README.md

 - For developers:

 > This project requires Mac OS system, Xcode 8 and Swift 3 to run.
-Normally if you are using a Mac system already, simply downlaod the [latest version of Xcode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) from App Store and open `GTThriftShop.xcworkspace` in `frontend` folder.
+Normally if you are using a Mac system already, simply download the [latest version of Xcode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) from App Store and open `GTThriftShop.xcworkspace` in `frontend` folder.

 - For future customers: